-The π/2-8-PSK Supported subfield is set to one to indicate that the STA supports SC MCS 12 and SC MCS 13 using 8-PSK modulation.
-Otherwise, this subfield is set to zero.
+The π/2-8-PSK Supported field is set to one to indicate that the STA supports SC MCS 12 and SC MCS 13 using 8-PSK modulation.
+Otherwise, this field is set to zero.

-The value of the Number of Concurrent RF Chains subfield plus one indicates the maximum number of concurrent transmit or receive chains of the STA.
-The value of this subfield ranges from 0 to 7.
-The value of this field is less than or equal to the value of the Number of DMG Antennas subfield in the Antenna Polarization Capability field.
+The value of the Number of Concurrent RF Chains field plus one indicates the maximum number of concurrent transmit or receive chains of the STA.
+The value of this field ranges from 0 to 7.
+The value of this field is less than or equal to the value of the Number of DMG Antennas field in the Antenna Polarization Capability field.

-The STBC Supported subfield is set to 1 to indicate that the STA supports single stream STBC reception.
-It is set to 2 to indicate that the STA supports one or more spatial stream STBC reception; in this case, the maximum number of spatial streams which can be decoded is limited by the minimum of four and the value of the SC Maximum Number of SU-MIMO Spatial Streams Supported subfield for an EDMG SC PPDU and the value of the OFDM Maximum Number of SU-MIMO Spatial Streams Supported subfield for an EDMG OFDM PPDU.
+The STBC Supported field is set to 1 to indicate that the STA supports single stream STBC reception.
+It is set to 2 to indicate that the STA supports one or more spatial stream STBC reception; in this case, the maximum number of spatial streams which can be decoded is limited by the minimum of four and the value of the SC Maximum Number of SU-MIMO Spatial Streams Supported field for an EDMG SC PPDU and the value of the OFDM Maximum Number of SU-MIMO Spatial Streams Supported field for an EDMG OFDM PPDU.
 This field set to 0 to indicate that the STA does not support STBC.
 Value 3 is reserved.

-The EDMG A-PPDU subfield is set to 1 to indicate that the STA supports EDMG A-PPDU as described in 10.14.
+The EDMG A-PPDU field is set to 1 to indicate that the STA supports EDMG A-PPDU as described in 10.14.
 Otherwise, it is set to 0.
 CID1099

-Supported Channels field
+9.4.2.250.5 Supported Channels subelement

-The Supported Channels field is defined in Figure 39, where N is the integer number of channels and M is the integer number of channel aggregation combinations that the STA supports.
+The Supported Channels subelement is defined in Figure 39, where N is the integer number of channels and M is the integer number of channel aggregation combinations that the STA supports.

 NOTE—As specified in 30.1.1, support for 2.16 GHz and 4.32 GHz channels by an EDMG STA is mandatory.